Select Language:

 Getting to School

-It means you can receive a travel pass for £200 per term which will allow you to travel to and from your place of study.
+Students with an EHCP (Education, Health, and Care Plan) can receive a travel pass for £350 per term or £260 per term for which will allow you to travel to and from your place of study.
+To be eligible you must:

 • Attend your nearest school, sixth form or post 16 centre